supervisely/docs/labeling/images/Fisheye/Fisheye.md

 ## Special Tool for Fisheye Images: 2D Cuboid

-The `Fisheye` labeling interface includes a new 2D `Cuboid` tool that allows you to annotate objects with a cuboid shape.
-The `Cuboid` tool is designed to annotate objects in fisheye images with a 3D-like shape, such as cars, buildings, or other objects.
+The `Fisheye` labeling interface includes a new `Cuboid` tool that allows you to annotate objects with the 2D cuboid shape.
+The `Cuboid` tool is designed to annotate objects in fisheye images with a 3D-like shape, such as cars, buildings, or other objects (it is a 2D object with a 3D-like appearance only).

 <figure><img src="./Cuboid-2d-frame.jpg" width="350" alt=""><figcaption></figcaption></figure>